q2g/fork-CircularKPI/README.md

 EDIT #2 20160402: Added opacity settings while making selections in dimension driven KPI array to highlight selected vs non-selected values.
 Plus optional labels for single KPIs without dimension.

+EDIT #3 20160409: Added an option to show decimals (up to 2 decimals in order to avoid clutter).
+Off by default but can be enabled from the object properties.

 # Example
 ![alt tag](https://raw.githubusercontent.com/johsund/CircularKPI/master/CircularKPI_animation.gif)